The Scapegoat (1959 film)

-The Scapegoat is a 1959 British mystery film based on the 1957 novel of the same name by Daphne du Maurier, and starring Alec Guinness, Nicole Maurey and Bette Davis.
+The Scapegoat is a 1959 British mystery film directed by Robert Hamer and starring Alec Guinness, Nicole Maurey and Bette Davis.
+The screenplay was by Hamer and Gore Vidal based on the 1957 novel of the same name by Daphne du Maurier.

 Plot

-John Barratt (Alec Guinness), a lonely, discontented teacher of French at a British university, is on holiday in France.
-There, by chance, he meets his double, French nobleman Jacques De Gué (Guinness again).
+John Barratt, a lonely, discontented teacher of French at a British university, is on holiday in France.
+There, by chance, he meets his double, French nobleman Jacques De Gué.
 They become acquainted.
 Barratt becomes drunk and accepts De Gué's invitation to share his hotel room.
-When he wakes up the next morning, Barratt finds himself alone in the room, with his clothes and passport missing.
+When he wakes up the next morning, Barratt finds himself alone in the room, with his clothes missing.
 De Gué's chauffeur Gaston shows up to take his master home, and Barratt is unable to convince him that he is not the nobleman.
-Gaston calls Dr. Aloin, who diagnoses the Englishman as suffering from schizophrenia.
+Gaston calls Dr. Aloin, who diagnoses (over the phone) the Englishman as suffering from schizophrenia.

 A bewildered Barratt allows himself to be taken to De Gué's chateau, where he meets "his" family: daughter Marie-Noel, wife Françoise, sister Blanche and formidable mother the Countess.
-None of them believe his story - it appears that De Gué is a malicious liar - so Barratt resigns himself to playing along.
+None of them believe his story – it appears that De Gué is a malicious liar – so Barratt resigns himself to playing along.
 As time goes on, he feels needed, something missing in his sterile prior life.

-The next day, brother-in-law Aristide discusses business with him.
+The next day, cousin Aristide discusses business with him.
 Later, in the nearby town, Barratt is nearly run down by De Gué's mistress, Béla, on her horse.
 He spends the usual Wednesday afternoon tryst getting acquainted with her.
 The next time they meet, before he can confess the truth, she informs him that she has already guessed it.

-Barratt delves into the neglected family glass-making business.
+Barratt delves into the family's neglected glass-making business.
 He decides to renew a contract with the local foundry, even on unfavourable terms, to avoid throwing the longtime employees out of work.
 The Countess is upset by his decision and mentions a marriage contract.
 When Barratt investigates, he learns that Françoise's considerable wealth, tied up by her businessman father, would come under his control if she were to die.
 Françoise finds him reading the contract and becomes very upset, accusing him of wanting to see her dead.
 Barratt consoles her by telling her that the contract can be changed.
 He begins to suspect the reason for De Gué's disappearance.

 One day, Barratt receives a message from Béla.
 He goes to see her and spends a pleasant afternoon with her, though she denies having sent for him.
 When he returns to the chateau, he learns that Françoise has died from a fall.
 Blanche accuses Barratt of murder, stating that she overheard him with his wife in her room just before her death.
 However, Gaston provides an unshakable alibi, having driven Barratt to his rendezvous with Béla.

 Barratt is not surprised when De Gué resurfaces shortly afterward.
 They meet in private; the Frenchman demands his identity back, but Barratt refuses.
 Both men have come armed and shots are exchanged.
-Barratt emerges victorious and returns to his new life and Béla.
+Barratt emerges victorious and returns to Béla.